UltramaticOrange/xkcd_news/README.md

 ### Access the service (get the news):
 Point your web browser at the IP and port you are running on.
 By default, this will be http://localhost:5000

-### Alternative setup for public, internet accessable content:
+### Alternative setup for public, internet accessible content:

 If you're planning on running a public facing instance of xkcd_news, telling users to point their browsers at a specified port is not a viable option.
 In this instance, it is recommended that you treat xkcd_news more like a REST service: use `wget` to fetch the output of xkcd_news into a temporary file, and then move that file into your web directory.